jtsiomb/miniglut/README.md

 pragmas in the header file.
 If you wish to avoid the winmm dependency, define `MINIGLUT_NO_WINMM`.

+To disable calling any C library functions, make sure to have `MINIGLUT_NO_LIBC` defined when building `miniglut.c`.
+Either add that to your build system, or just modify `miniglut.c` and define it at the top.

+> Note: in previous versions (including v0.5), building without libc was the
+> default, and you had to define `MINIGLUT_USE_LIBC` to make it use libc.
+But
+> it turns out usually when you're building miniglut as part of your project,
+> there's no real downside to using libc in most use cases, so I decided to
+> change the default, and have the extra define go to the static library build
+> files instead of *every* project which drops `miniglut.h`/`miniglut.c` in the
+> source tree.

 To avoid calling C library functions, MiniGLUT uses inline assembly code for system calls and trigonometric operations.
-This makes the default build incompatible with non-x86 systems, and with MSVC x64 builds.
-If you don't mind linking with the C library, you can define `MINIGLUT_USE_LIBC` to lift these limitations.
+This is currently implemented only on x86 (32 and 64bit), and only on 32bit when building with MSVC (which doesn't support inline assembly on x86-64).
+For all other systems you need to link with libc.

 License
 -------
-Copyright (C) 2020-2022 John Tsiombikas <nuclear@member.fsf.org>
+Copyright (C) 2020-2024 John Tsiombikas <nuclear@member.fsf.org>

 MiniGLUT is free software.
 Feel free to use, modify and/or redistribute it, under the terms of the GNU General Public License v3, or at your option any